-One and one-fourth (1 1/4) days of vacation leave for each calendar month, or major fraction of a calendar month, of service during the vacation year.
+Continuous service up to and One (1) day of vacation leave for each calendar including five (5 years) month, or major fraction of a calendar month, of service during the vacation year.

-One and one half (1 1⁄2) days of vacation leave for each calendar month, or major fraction of a calendar month, of service during the vacation year.
+Continuous service of more One and one-fourth (1 1⁄4) days of vacation leave for than five (5) but less than ten each calendar month, or major fraction of a calendar (10) years month, of service during the vacation year.
+Continuous service of more than ten (10) years One and one half (1 1⁄2) days of vacation leave for each calendar month, or major fraction of a calendar month, of service during the vacation year.